stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 BIOS has many additional configurations for undervolting and overclocking, just like TDP (Thermal Design Power), but this requires extensive knowledge in CPU/Chipset/etc. and power management.
 This is not a part of this documentation.
 For more information, check the links provided at the end of the document.

-**Note: It looks like the mid 2019 Razer Blade Advanced has been undervolted from factory!**
+**Note: It looks like the mid 2019 Razer Blade Advanced has been undervolted from factory!
+But there are still room for improvement.**

 **Useful information**